 Concussions in Youth Athletes - Maryland

 The Maryland law is located at §7-433 of the Maryland Code, under the education title, in the division related to elementary and secondary education and the chapter devoted to public schools, in the section on the health and safety of students.
 (Md.
 Code Ann.
 Educ. § 7-433) and § 14-501 of the Maryland Code under the health title in the chapter related to general day care and subtitled youth sports programs.
-On May 5, 2014, Maryland HB 0427 became law (Chapter 403) amending §14-501 and now includes the Maryland Sudden Cardiac Arrest Prevention Act, which can be found at §7-436 of the Maryland educational law.
-The new law has an effective date of July 1, 2014.
+Section 14-501 also references the Maryland Sudden Cardiac Arrest Prevention Act, which can be found at §7-436 of the Maryland educational law.